 The institute is organised into eight scientific sections which carry out the research, educational and advisory activities.
 In addition, the institute has a number of scientific and administrative support functions, including the research vessel Dana.

-DTU Aqua has employees in Charlottenlund near Copenhagen, in Silkeborg, Hirtshals and Nykøbing Mors in Jutland as well as on board the research vessel Dana.
+DTU Aqua has employees at DTU's campus in Lyngby and in Silkeborg, Hirtshals and Nykøbing Mors in Jutland as well as on board the research vessel Dana.

 Learn more about DTU Aqua's organisation